 Video of the Day

 Things You'll Need

-Indoor Hunter Original Fan
+How to Oil an Indoor Hunter Ceiling Fan

 Insert the pipe cleaner into the Hunter oil reservoir to check the oil level.
 To access the reservoir, stand directly beneath the fan and insert the pipe cleaner up and over the top of the switch housing, right against the motor.
 The switch housing hangs from the bottom of the fan and houses the speed switch for the motor.

 Pull the pipe cleaner from the oil reservoir and inspect the end.
 If any oil is present on the tip of the pipe cleaner, do not add oil to the fan.
 If the pipe cleaner is dry, you must add oil to the Hunter fan, proceeding with the following steps.